Four Ts of Quarter Horse Handicapping

 So, if a horse is second by three-quarters of a length behind a winner's final 350-yard clocking of :18.02, the runner-up gets a final time of :18.14.
 In a Quarter Horse's past performances, both the winning and individual times are listed.

 Now we understand how a horse's time is computed down in hundredths of a second in Quarter Horse racing, but how do we adjust for trouble?
-In Thoroughbred racing, if we give a horse which ran six furlongs in 1:11-1/5 two lengths of trouble, we would then calculate that horse would have had a 1:10-4/5 clocking with a clean trip.
+In Thoroughbred racing, if we give a horse that ran six furlongs in 1:11-1/5 two lengths of trouble, we would then calculate that horse would have had a 1:10-4/5 clocking with a clean trip.

 In Quarter Horse racing, if we give a horse one length of trouble, we must adjust his final time by .16.
-Thus, it is natural to assume that a horse which lost by three-quarters of a length and had one length of trouble could have won his last race.
+Thus, it is natural to assume that a horse that lost by three-quarters of a length and had one length of trouble could have won his last race.

 Determining the margin of trouble in a horse's last race is an important element of Quarter Horse handicapping, and closely watching replays is the key.
 Determining the amount of trouble a horse suffered is crucial.
 Because the majority of Quarter Horse races are run at distances ranging from 350 to 440 yards down a straightaway, the start of a race is critical.
 If a horse breaks one length (.16) slow and loses by a neck (.04), it is reasonable to give the horse three-quarters of a length (.12) worth of trouble.